debiki/talkyard-prod-one/README.md

    Note:
    - If you don't edit `play.http.secret.key` in file `play-framework.conf`, the server won't start.
+   - A PostgreSQL database user, named *talkyard*, gets created automatically, by the *rdb* Docker container, with the password you typed in the `.env` file (in `nano .env` above).
+You don't need to do anything.
    - If you're using a non-standard port, say 8080 (which you do if you're using **Vagrant**), then add `talkyard.port=8080` to `play-framework.conf`.